The Downsizer's Bridge

 Buy It, Rent It, Then Move In Later

-Assuming you find some places for sale, that have a layout that would work for you and leaves a little breathing room in the budget, then consider buying it.
+Assuming you find some places for sale with layouts that would work for you and leaves a little breathing room in the budget, consider buying it right away.
 This doesn't even mean that you need to start packing either, take your time, feel free to rent out that property.
-All you need to do is cover the interest, taxes, and condo fees (if applicable), and you will most likely be paying down some of that equity too, while also having a solid chance of the Real Estate market naturally increasing the property's worth, while you get your affairs in order at your current home.
+All you need to do is cover the interest, taxes, and condo fees (if applicable), and you'll most likely be paying down some of that equity too, while also having a solid chance of the real estate market naturally increasing the property's value while you get your affairs in order at your current home.

 That Makes Sense Please Talk To My Parents